eikek/docspell/website/site/content/docs/install/prereq.md

 other options.

 It is enough to install the JRE.
 The JDK is required, if you want to build docspell from source.
+For newer versions, the JRE is not shipped anymore, simply use JDK then.

 Docspell has been tested with Java version 1.8 (or sometimes referred to as JRE 8 and JDK 8, respectively).
-The pre-build packages are also build using JDK 8.
-But a later version of Java should work as well.
+The pre-build packages are build using JDK 8.
+So at least a JDK/JRE 8 is required.
+However, it also works on newer java versions, I recommend JDK 11 as this has better default options.
+The provided docker images use JDK11, too.

 The next tools are only required on machines running the *Joex* component.